35 Years with San Diego’s Ronald McDonald House

 For the next three decades, our little Ronald McDonald House would serve over a thousand families.
 I am so pleased that the House’s current volunteers are giving guests all the personal care and attention of the old days.

-2015: Thirty-five years of comfort and care
+2020: Forty years of comfort and care

 In 2009, Ronald McDonald House Charities of San Diego made the next major leap forward by opening a new 47-room House with a Family Care Center to serve day visitors as well as overnight guests.
 The entire original House could fit inside the new House’s Joseph Clayes III Great Room.